Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Interval between metric publications to the external service defined in [metrics-publish-endpoint](#metrics-publish-endpoint), measured in seconds.
+The interval between metric publications to the external service defined in [metrics-publish-endpoint](#metrics-publish-endpoint), measured in seconds.
 The default is `60`.

 ### `network`